- Home

 How is Your Property Assessed?

-Residential properties are assessed as of July 1 of the previous year.
-The assessment reflects what would have been a reasonable selling price at July 1, and then includes any physical changes to your property (additions, renovations, demolitions, etc.) as at December 31 of that year.
+Residential property assessment is based on market value and reflects what would have been a reasonable selling price at July 1 of the previous year, and then includes any physical changes to your property (additions, renovations, demolitions, etc.) as of December 31 of that year.
+For more information on how assessment values are determined, visit the FAQs.

 Assessment Resources